elidupree/live-prop-test/README.md

 ### Test grouping

-Muliple conditions within the *same* attribute will either run as a group, or be skipped as a group:
+Multiple conditions within the *same* attribute will either run as a group, or be skipped as a group:
 ```rust
 #[live_prop_test(
   precondition = "*number > 0",